Virginia General Assembly

-The Virginia General Assembly is the legislative body of the Commonwealth of Virginia, the oldest continuous law-making body in the Western Hemisphere, and the first elected legislative assembly in the New World.
-It was established on July 30, 1619.
+The Virginia General Assembly is the state legislature of the Commonwealth of Virginia.
+Established on July 30, 1619, it is the oldest legislature in the Americas.

-The General Assembly is a bicameral body consisting of a lower house, the Virginia House of Delegates, with 100 members, and an upper house, the Senate of Virginia, with 40 members.
+The General Assembly is a bicameral legislature consisting of a lower house, the Virginia House of Delegates, with 100 members, and an upper house, the Senate of Virginia, with 40 members.
 Senators serve terms of four years, and delegates serve two-year terms.
 Combined, the General Assembly consists of 140 elected representatives from an equal number of constituent districts across the commonwealth.
 The House of Delegates is presided over by the speaker of the House, while the Senate is presided over by the lieutenant governor of Virginia.
 The House and Senate each elect a clerk and sergeant-at-arms.
 The Senate of Virginia's clerk is known as the clerk of the Senate (instead of as the secretary of the Senate, the title used by the U.S. Senate).

 Following the 2019 election, the Democratic Party held a majority of seats in both the House and the Senate for the first time since 1996.
 They were sworn into office on January 8, 2020, at the start of the 161st session.
 In the 2021 election, the Republican Party recaptured a majority in the House of Delegates, then lost it after the 2023 election, when the Democratic Party secured majorities in both chambers of the General Assembly.

 Capitol

 The General Assembly meets in Virginia's capital of Richmond.
 When sitting in Richmond, the General Assembly holds sessions in the Virginia State Capitol, designed by Thomas Jefferson in 1788 and expanded in 1904.
 During the American Civil War, the building was used as the capitol of the Confederate States, housing the Confederate Congress.
 The building was renovated between 2005 and 2006.
 Senators and delegates have their offices in the General Assembly Building across the street directly north of the Capitol, which have been rebuilt and opened in 2023.
-The Governor of Virginia lives across the street directly east of the Capitol in the Virginia Executive Mansion.
+The governor of Virginia lives across the street directly east of the Capitol in the Virginia Executive Mansion.